 appropriate weight to the hours worked by part-time staff in

-works for 3.2 days a week.
-Figures quoted in the news release are
+employee works for 3.2 days a week.
+Figures quoted in the news

-industrial, non-industrial permanent and casual staff on a full-time
+for non-industrial, industrial permanent and casual staff on a

-equivalent basis and, also permanent staff on a headcount basis
+full-time equivalent basis and, also permanent staff on a headcount

-this data is currently under way.
-Details of the numbers of staff in
+October.
+Details of the numbers of staff in each department and